The Best Hidden Gems in Raleigh, N.C.

 Escape the noise of civilization without looking outside of the city and embrace serenity at a well-kept horticultural secret, the Carl Alwin Schenck Memorial Forest.
 Although it’s a whopping 245-acres, it’s often overlooked for more popular outdoor attractions.
 Make no mistake however, the Schenck delivers the goods—from birdwatching to wildlife spotting to scenic views perfect for picnic lunches.
 Best of all, the forest serves as a teaching and research forest for North Carolina State University.
 Local tip: The Frances L. Liles Trail is the most popular and easiest trail to navigate, and a small amount of parking is available along the main gravel road.

 Perhaps you prefer a hidden gem you can paddle through.
 For that, take a short drive from Raleigh out to the town of Wendell to find Robertson Millpond Preserve, the area’s only bald cypress habitat.
 Here, canoeists, kayakers and paddle boarders can float peacefully through a serene, forest-like setting.
 Recognized today as a wetland treasure, Robertson Millpond is home to a variety of animals, many of which can be spotted in and around the water.
-Local tip: On Saturdays from April-Oct., Paddle Creek, a private rental and guide company, has solo and tandem kayaks available for hourly rentals.

 Many consider the Neuse River Greenway Trail to be the gem of the 100-plus-mile Capital Area Greenway System.
 Whether it’s hidden or not is up for debate, but there’s no denying its appeal to outdoor enthusiasts—joggers, walkers, runners, cyclists, you name it.
 The 27.5-mile uninterrupted greenway stretching from Falls Lake in North Raleigh to the Wake County line in southeast Raleigh offers views of historical sites, scenic photo ops, wildlife sightings and good old-fashioned fun.